-Louisville Seminary has a flat fee for DMin tuition: \$8,000 for the Advanced Practice of Ministry course of study, and \$9,000 for the Pastoral Care and Counseling track.
-The tuition is paid in three equal installments, one year apart.
+Louisville Seminary has a flat fee for DMin tuition: \$11,500.
+This may be paid in six equal installments over three years.
 In addition to tuition, costs include books, travel, lodging, and meals for the seminars and classes.
+There is a \$750.00 program continuation fee for each term after six terms.
+More details on this fee are available in the Doctor of Ministry Handbook.

-Note: Advanced Professional Courses taken at institutions other than Louisville Seminary may require additional tuition charges.
+Note: Advanced Professional Courses taken at institutions other than Louisville Seminary or beyond 36 credit hours may require additional tuition charges.

-For more information, contact the Office of Recruitment and Admissions or the Director of Doctor of Ministry and Continuing Education Programs.
+For more information, contact the Office of Recruitment and Admissions or the Associate Dean of Black Church Studies and Advanced Learning.